I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Ever inventive, suppliers to booze cans and speakeasies found new ways of getting their product to customers.
 Eventually, it became obvious to legislators that prohibition was unenforceable and the law was repealed in 1933.

-Rum Row, Naples, Florida is an upscale development with homes currently listed in the $15 to $20 million price range.
-According to the Naples Daily News (July 2016) “By 2100, large portions of Naples and Fort Myers will be swamped” because of the rise in sea levels caused by global warming.
-The Rum Row properties will be damp and unsalable.
+- Rum Row, Naples, Florida is an upscale development with homes currently listed in the $15 to $20 million price range.
+According to the Naples Daily News “By 2100, large portions of Naples and Fort Myers will be swamped” because of the rise in sea levels caused by global warming.
+The Rum Row properties will be damp and worthless.

 - “Vessels Crowd the USA’s ‘Rum Row.’ ” The Guardian, December 12, 1923.